Self hosted Virtual Reality space with IdeaSpaceVR and Raspberry PI

 Prepare Operating System

 Make your OS up to date.
-From terminal, use following:
+From the terminal, use the following:

 sudo apt update -y && sudo apt upgrade